The herpes simplex virus is incredibly common in the United States and worldwide.

-According to the American Academy of Pediatrics, most people are first exposed to HSV-1 between the ages of 1 and 5.
+According to the New York State Department of Health, most people are first exposed to HSV-1 before the age of 5 years old.

 In these cases, oral herpes is likely the result of close contact with a parent or sibling.

-HSV-2 infections that cause genital herpes are usually spread through sexual contact.
+HSV-2 infections that cause genital herpes are usually transmitted through sexual contact.

-This includes contact with the genitals, semen, vaginal fluid, or skin sores of a person that has HSV-2.
+This includes contact with the genitals, semen, vaginal fluid, or skin sores of a person who has HSV-2.